-- The MMU recommends that PJM should, on an expedited basis, request that the tariff be modified to permit allocation of day-ahead operating reserve charges consistent with the prior allocation of these charges in real time.
+• The MMU recommends that PJM should, on an expedited basis, request that the tariff be modified to permit allocation of day-ahead operating reserve charges consistent with the prior allocation of these charges in real time.
 This would be a short term solution to the issue created by shifting operating reserve charges to the Day-Ahead Energy Market and therefore changing the allocation of those charges.
 In addition, PJM should start a stakeholder process to consider the market design and cost allocation issues in detail and propose a permanent tariff change that results from the process.
 (Priority: High.
 First reported 2012.
-Last reported: 2012-Q3 Section 3, Operating Reserve.) - The MMU recommends that the single clearing price for synchronized reserves be determined based on the actual five minute LMP and actual LOC and not the forecast LMP.
+Last reported: 2012-Q3 Section 3, Operating Reserve.)

+- The MMU recommends that PJM conduct a detailed review of the Day-Ahead Market software in order to address the issue of occasional anomalous loss factors and their effect on the day-ahead market results.
 (Priority: Low.
-First reported 2010.
-Last reported: 2018 Q3 Section 10, Ancillary Service Markets.) - The MMU recommends that PJM conduct a detailed review of the Day-Ahead Market software in order to address the issue of occasional anomalous loss factors and their effect on the day-ahead market results.
-(Priority: Low.
 First reported 2011.
-Last reported: 2011 Section 10, Congestion and Marginal Losses.)

-- The MMU recommends that the roles of PJM and the transmission owners in the decision making process to control for local contingencies be clarified, that PJM's role be strengthened and that the process be made transparent.
+Last reported: 2011 Section 10, Congestion and Marginal Losses.) - The MMU recommends that the roles of PJM and the transmission owners in the decision making process to control for local contingencies be clarified, that PJM's role be strengthened and that the process be made transparent.
 (Priority: Low.
 First reported 2013.
 Last reported 2018 Q3, Section 3, Energy Market.) - The MMU recommends the use of a single five minute clearing price based on actual five minute LMP and lost opportunity cost to improve the performance of the Regulation Market.
 (Priority: Medium.
 First reported 2010.
 Status: Adopted in 2012.
-Last reported 2018 Q3, Section 10, Ancillary Service Markets.) - The MMU recommends that the question of whether Capacity Interconnection Rights (CIRs) should persist after the retirement of a unit be addressed.
-The rules need to ensure that incumbents cannot exploit control of CIRs to block or postpone entry of competitors.
-(Priority: Low.
-First reported 2013.
-Status: Adopted, 2012.
-Last reported 2019, Section 12, Generation and Transmission Planning )
+Last reported 2018 Q3, Section 10, Ancillary Service Markets.)